Focused on your neuro care

 From neurologists to social workers and physical therapists to nutritionists, you will find our unique combination of specialists can meet all your needs in one location.

-Even the simplest body movements require communication between the central nervous system, nerves and muscles.
-If any of these are affected, it can lead to Parkinson’s disease, dystonia or another movement disorder.
+Even the simplest body movements require communication between the brain, nerves and muscles.
+Without proper communication, loss of movement and conditions like Parkinson’s disease, dystonia, or Tourette may occur.